x = "Hello\nNick"

 str_detect, to test whether a string contains a patternstr_sub, to extract a substring at a given position from a stringstr_replace, to replace or remove parts of a stringstr_split_fixed, to split a string into partsstr_match, to extract data from a stringYou can find a complete list of functions with examples on the stringr documentation’s reference page and the cheatsheet.

 The stringr functions use a special language called regular expressions or regex to describe patterns in strings.
-Many other programming languages also have string processing tools that use regular expressions, so fluency with regular expressions is a transferrable skill.
+Many other programming languages also have string processing tools that use regular expressions, so fluency with regular expressions is a valuable, transferrable skill.

 You can use a regular expression to describe a complicated pattern in just a few characters because some characters, called metacharacters, have special meanings.
 Metacharacters are usually punctation characters.
 They are never letters or numbers, which always have their literal meaning.